 Asiatic Lion Safari

-The forest department at Gir National Park organizes Asiatic Lion safaris in the tourism area.
+The forest department at Gir National Park organises Asiatic Lion safaris in the tourism area.
 The safari starts from Sasan Gir which is inside the National Park.
 This reserve is at Tala Taluka of Junagarh District of Gujarat.
-Junagarh Township is at a distance of sixty kilometers from here.
+Junagarh Township is at a distance of sixty kilometres from here.

 The safari offers a fair chance of sighting a pride in the wild.
 Though the forest density is less, there is plenty of place for big cats to hide.
 Expert tracking leads to a pride on lion safari at Gir National Park.

 Top rated tour operators in India offer affordable bird watching packages for Gujarat.
 These package tours include Sasan Gir Safari for lions, Rann of Kutch and Velavadar for birding and safaris.
 There are many hotels and resorts situated near Sasan.
 Jeeps and other small vehicles are available for safaris on hire.

 A two nights stay is required to see the prides.
 For birding, more than three days will certainly result in sighting many exciting avian species.